Home | Knife Skills | How To Cut Asparagus

 Either way, this vegetable is packed with nutrients and vitamins, so, however, you like to enjoy it you’ll also enjoy its health benefits.

-For starters, you are going to wash your asparagus under cold water to get all of the dirt and grit off from them and then pat them dry with a paper towel or dishtowel.
+For starters, you are going to wash your asparagus under cold water to get all of the dirt and grit off them and then pat them dry with a paper towel or dishtowel.

 Next, decide which method you are going to use to trim your stalks.